 Jim King started in left field for the San Francisco Giants in the first Major League game ever played in California.
 His best seasons, however, came after he was selected by the expansion Washington Senators, with whom he remained for six and half years, longer than any of the other 27 players the team drafted in December 1960.

 King was a strong-armed, left-handed batting, outfielder who hit with power.
-Although he never had more than 511 plate appearances in a season, he reached double figures in home runs eight times, topping out at 24 in 1963.
+Although he had more than 500 plate appearances in a season just once, he reached double figures in home runs eight times, topping out at 24 in 1963.

 James Hubert King was born August 27, 1932, in Elkins, Arkansas, the youngest son of Elmer and Mary Alice Lawson King.
 He was one of six brothers and two sisters.
 Before his death at age 82 on February 23, 2015, he was the last of his siblings still alive.

 When he was a teenager, King went to live with one of his older brothers.
 He dropped out before he reached high school.
 His talent as a baseball player was already evident as he had begun playing ball against older opponents by the time he was 14.
 Even then, his arm strength was recognized.

 In his mid-teens, he began playing American Legion baseball and for several highly skilled teams in Elkins and Wesley, Arkansas.
 He attracted the attention of Cardinals scout Fred Hawn, who convinced the 17-year-old to go to play for Vernon, Texas, in the independent Class D Longhorn League.